The flow state

 Let's start with the body as it is more simple.
 First things first, you need to familiarise yourself with your body's limitations -

-First problem - how far can you bend and fold your bones within the joint capsule.
+First problem - how far and in which direction can you move your bones within the joint capsule.
 This can be limited by several things but it doesn't matter as we want to work with what we have for the moment.
 The closer you get to your end range, the more resistance you will encounter.
 And the only why to keep going is to increase the muscle tone or alternatively, to change your relation to gravity so you could keep folding without increasing tension.

 One solution to this problem would be to recognise early enough that you are reaching the end range and moving yourself away by using curves, figures of 8, waves and spirals.